kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/ml/HuggingFace.md

 integrate with accelerate library to scale model training across GPU or TPU. integrate with other platforms like PyTorch, TensorFlow, google cloud, AWS, Azure.

-Model Deployment
+**Model Deployment**

-offers inference API to allow users host their models on huggingface's cloud infrastructure to deploy models without setting.
+Offers inference API to allow users host their models on huggingface's cloud infrastructure to deploy models without setting.

-up our own server or manage infrastructure.

-offers a no-code solution for training and deploying ML models for people with no technical expertise.
+Offers a no-code solution for training and deploying ML models for people with no technical expertise.

-supports Gradio which is a tool that lets users create a web inference for the model. offers end to end pipeline support from building, deploying and push trained models to cloud for real-time inference.
+Supports Gradio which is a tool that lets users create a web inference for the model. offers end to end pipeline support from building, deploying and push trained models to cloud for real-time inference.

 - How do they make money from?